Conserved in 2004

 - With forested uplands as well as shoreline habitats, the Scheidt-Mayer Preserve is important for fish, shellfish, and wildlife, including oyster, clam, pigeon guillemot, hooded merganser, goldeneye, surf scoter, anadromous salmonids, deer, varied thrush, golden-crowned kinglet, red-breasted nuthatch, and other seasonal birds.

 CLT Strategic Conservation Goals Achieved:

 - Conserve wetlands, riparian areas, and associated upland forests.

 - Conserve marine shorelines and estuaries.

-The Scheidt-Mayer Shoreline Preserve is one of four properties protected by Capitol Land Trust along the eastern shoreline of Henderson Inlet.
+The Scheidt-Mayer Shoreline Preserve is one of five properties protected by Capitol Land Trust along the eastern shoreline of Henderson Inlet.
 Henderson Inlet has been identified in numerous recovery and municipal plans for its important fish, shellfish and wildlife habitat, as well as for threats to sustaining its economic benefits.